Maurehago/flexcss/README.md

-# flexcss
+# Flex.css
-Simple CSS based on W3CSS and Bootstrap
+Simple CSS based on W3.css and Bootstrap